For much of its short history, the words “Touro College” have often been followed by … Touro who?

-Less than 50 years old, the private college in New York has started to make a name for itself in the health sciences, education, and finance fields, placing alumni in countless hospitals, public schools and business firms in the great New York area.
+Less than 50 years old, the private college in New York has started to make a name for itself in the health sciences, education, and finance fields, placing alumni in countless hospitals, public schools and business firms in the greater New York area.

 Those achievements have placed Touro at the top of MONEY’s Value-Added All-Stars ranking, which highlights colleges that do the best job at turning comparable student populations into more successful graduates.

 “We’re not the secret we used to be,” says Judah Weinberger, interim dean of Touro’s New York School of Career and Applied Studies.